crfuzz-fse20/crfuzz/README.md

 The file name represents the binary name

+Each number represents the accumulated path or edge coverage every hour.
+The directory (edge or path) represents the result of edge or path coverage, respectively.

 In the file,
 - 1st line) Naive AFL using three command line options
 - 2nd line) AFL+Crfuzz using three command line options